 a.
 DomeCamera - Dome Camera mostly used in interior circumstance.

 b.
-C Mount Camera - c-mount camera is that the lens can be changed used for a large commercial building where you need more distance view.
+C Mount Camera - C-Mount Camera is that the lens can be changed used for a large commercial building where you need more distance view.

 c.
 IR Camera - IR cameras with infrared illuminators for day and night time surveillance.